jameskzhao/site/_posts/2010-01-01-understanding undefined in JavaScript.md

 ---
 layout: post
 title: Understanding 'undefined' in JavaScript
-tags: JavaScript
+tags: [JavaScript, undefined]
 ---

 undefined is not the same as a 'not defined error'

 - The 'not defined' error occurs when a variable is not declared at all

 - undefined is a special value when a variable is declared but there is no value assigned. undefined is not a string

 ```js